Helston: Administrative history

 Helston historically formed part of the ancient parish of Wendron in the Kerrier Hundred of Cornwall.
 Helston was an ancient borough, with its earliest surviving charter having been issued by King John in 1201.
 From 1298 the town also formed the Helston parliamentary borough (constituency).
 Helston was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.

 The borough remained part of the parish of Wendron into the 19th century.
 From the 17th century onwards, parishes were gradually given various civil functions under the poor laws, in addition to their original ecclesiastical functions.
 In some cases, including Wendron, the civil functions were exercised by subdivisions of the parish rather than the parish as a whole.
 Poor law functions were administered separately for Helston and the rest of Wendron parish.
 In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Helston became a separate civil parish from Wendron.
 In ecclesiastical terms, Helston became a separate ecclesiastical parish from Wendron in 1845.

 The borough of Helston was significantly enlarged in 1934, taking in areas from the neighbouring parishes of Breage, Sithney and Wendron.
 The village of Porthleven was absorbed into the borough of Helston as part of those changes.
 Prior to 1934, Porthleven had straddled the parishes of Breage and Sithney.

 The borough of Helston was abolished in 1974 under the Local Government Act 1972, when the area became part of the Kerrier district.
 A successor parish called Helston was created at the same time, covering the area of the abolished borough.
 As part of the 1974 reforms, parish councils were given the right to declare their parishes to be a town, allowing them to take the title of town council and giving the title of mayor to the council's chairperson.
 The new parish council for Helston exercised this right, taking the name Helston Town Council.

 In 1985, a new parish of Porthleven was created, removing it from Helston parish.

 Kerrier district was abolished in 2009.
 Cornwall County Council then took on district-level functions, making it a unitary authority, and was renamed Cornwall Council.

+Transport

+Helston lies on the A394 road.
+To the west, the A394 leads to Penzance; to the north-east it leads to Penryn where it joins the A39, which leads south to Falmouth and north-east to Truro.
+The B3297 runs north from Helston to Redruth.